 The electrical system in your home will function well and stay in a good condition only when it is maintained well and has the right installations; and safety should be your priority.
 If the wiring on your property isn’t connected well or of the materials and installations are of a poor quality that can result in a dangerous situation.

-An electrical fire in one room in the house can quickly rip through the rest of your property at alarming speed.
+An in one room in the house can quickly rip through the rest of your property at alarming speed.
 Not only will this cause a lot of destruction to your property and belongings, but can pose a threat to the lives of you and your family members.
 There are a number of faults and problems in electrical systems that can lead to a fire outbreak however; arcing is one of the most common causes.

 An electrical arc is when the current moves from one conductor to another via an unplanned path; this can potentially cause a fire either in the insulation or wooden elements along that path.
 The good news is that it is possible to avoid this from happening by installing AFCIs (arc fault circuit interrupters) to protect your property against electrical arcing.